What Is Needed for a Salty Dawg Rally?

 Each vessel must have two offshore communications devices, one of which must be capable of sending the vessel’s position four times daily.

-- The first device must be capable of sending and receiving long form email
+- One device must be capable of sending and receiving long form email

 STRONGLY RECOMMENDED EQUIPMENT